erencice/AI-Data-Science-Roadmap/README.md

 * Start with foundational theoretical texts (Econometric Theorems, Gujarati, Brooks) to build strong conceptual understanding.
 * Note that Gujarati’s Basic Econometrics, Brooks, and other textbooks are comprehensive and long-term reads; it is perfectly fine to study them gradually over time while concurrently progressing through other practical and course-based resources.
-* The Coursera course is ideal to bridge theory with practical regression and time series modeling.
 * Forecasting with R is a key practical skill; complement it with ARIMA tutorials and Kaggle projects for hands-on experience.
 * Advanced and specialized topics can be tackled after mastering the basics and practice workflows.
 * Supplement your learning with R-focused guides and lecture notes for implementation details and broader perspective.